caberger/keycloak/readme.md

 The backend is a simple ORM Rest - Api implemented in rust

+## Application server

+application-server is a quarkus REST - Service

 ## Authentication and Authorization server

 The keycloak server implements the user database and returns Json Web Tokens on successfull authentication.
 As a backend a postgresql database is used.